dariodiguliomeli/EffectiveGo/README.md

 > If you have a field called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.

 ### Interfaces
+> By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun: Reader, Writer, Formatter, CloseNotifier etc.